How to Optimize WordPress for Search Engines

 However, just installing the plugins is just the beginning.
 Unless you set them up well, you may be doing more harm than good.
 Keeping the default settings won’t achieve much and you’ll need to utilize your SEO knowledge to get either of these plugins to work well.
-Here at Templatetoaster WordPress website builder and WordPress theme builder check out how to optimize WordPress for search engine.
+Here at Templatetoaster WordPress theme generator and WordPress theme builder check out how to optimize WordPress for search engine.

 Design SEO friendly WordPress Themes with TemplateToaster WordPress website builder